 We 3d map

-Using computer vision and artificial intelligence we automatically connect ground photos and video captures, drone footages, and satellite imagery into highly efficient spatial data structures, ready for use.
+Using computer vision and artificial intelligence (AI) we automatically fetch ground photos and video captures, drone footages, and satellite imagery into highly efficient spatial data structures, ready for use.
+We call them spatial digital twins.
 Nevertheless, we are non-stop working on ever newer shape approximation techniques to make visualisation more simplistic and superb.

-We locate YOUR relevant urban data (with geo and time stamp) in the ever growing big data sets collected world wide.
-We fuse with our spatial data sets, COLLATE and then DISPLAY in 3D with time-lapse.
+We locate your relevant urban data (with geo and time stamp) in the ever growing big data sets collected world wide.
+We fuse with our spatial digital twins, collate and then display in 3D with time-lapse.

-Crime; Sanitation; Traffic; Business profiling (local closures, employment figures); Veracity of local review bases (we will crawl reviews in mass and harness algorithms to separate the spurious from accurate).
+Transport; Pollution; Crime; Sanitation; Business profiling (local closures, employment figures); Veracity of local review bases (we will crawl reviews in mass and harness algorithms to separate the spurious from accurate).

-YOU and YOUR planners/developers can then monitor and apply relevant urban statistics in revolutionary and accessible DETAIL.
+You and your developers can then monitor and apply relevant urban statistics in revolutionary and accessible detail.

 In a new world of possibility through new technologies all businesses face new opportunities for growth and a need for increased vigilance against competition and ever more creative methods in surviving through saturated markets and the white noise of comms and data.

 We will help you turn threat to opportunity and the potential weakness to certain strength.
-The tools of data: on a large scale, applied to the needs of YOUR small to medium enterprise or corporate organisation.
+The tools of data and automation: on a large scale, applied to the needs of your small to medium enterprise or corporate organisation.

 Case specific examples:

-Surveying: reduce / eliminate manual fieldwork when quantifying street assets and their status.
+Reduce the use of manual surveying fieldwork when quantifying assets and their status.

 Market research: collect more field evidence for your business plan.